bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------

+***Version 2.11.1* ** *- TBD*

+- Fixed an issue where the user would erroneously receive a warning when switching between edited users and service bodies.

 ***Version 2.11.0* ** *- September 28, 2018*

 - Added the ability to allow Service Body Administrators to edit their users.